MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 This article provides an overview of how to log in applications that make use of the Azure SDK for Java and that wish to log using Logback.
 As mentioned in the [logging overview](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/), and as such, logging frameworks such as [Logback](http://logback.qos.ch/) can be used.

-To enable Logback logging, developers must do two things:
+To enable Logback logging, you must do two things:

 1. Include the Logback library as a dependency,
 2. Create a file called *logback.xml* in the */src/main/resources* project directory.

-For more information related to configuring Logback, refer [here](http://logback.qos.ch/manual/configuration.html)
+For more information related to configuring Logback, see [Logback configuration](http://logback.qos.ch/manual/configuration.html) in the Logback documentation.

 ## Adding Maven dependencies